alanphys/BeamSchemeV1/readme.txt

 Version 0.40
 Profiles can now be positioned by clicking on the image with the mouse.

-9) Known issues
+10) Known issues
 Windows does not automatically focus the control under the mouse cursor therefore the context sensitive help may return the wrong help page.

-With the introduction of FFF parameters and model fitting the linear search algorithm that forms the core of BeamScheme has reached its limitations.
-The area symmetry used in the FFF protocol uses the field size as defined by the FWHM and not the inflection point due to the limitations of the algorithm.
+FFF parameters are currently not implemented.

-10) History
+11) History
 22/07/2008 version 0.1
 3/09/2009  added DICOM unit
 22/8/2011  Fix field centre error,